 My take: There are serious questions about

-MyIslandWifi is the brand-new kid on the block, selling to cruisers just since mid-December.
+MyIslandWifi is the brand-new kid on the block, selling to cruisers just since mid-December 2018.
 And cruisers are raving about the service. $75 a month gets you truly unlimited (no throttling ever) high speed internet.
-You are only limited by coverage and any network congestion (which I’m told is only a problem around Great Harbour Cay in the Berries, due to a BTC tower problem that they are working to resolve).
+You are only limited by coverage and any network congestion (which we never experienced).

 MyIslandWifi uses BTC towers but different frequencies, so you get the extensive coverage that BTC offers but avoid the network congestion.
 MyIslandWifi and cruisers I’ve talked to report connecting even when 25 miles from a tower, although signal strength and speed increase as you get closer.
 Top speed is 4G LTE and they claim it’s available across the network.
 Cruisers report that speed within about 10 miles of a tower is fast.
 For even greater reach, you can put the battery-powered router up the mast or on the top deck of a trawler.